redbrick/docs-old/docs/www/website.md

   - `.env` by copying `.env.example` and **modifying values (*important*)**

 `mailing_list` and `email_update_log` can be left blank, though updates for every post in history will be sent if no previous send date is specified.
+Add the `docker-compose.yml` from [github](https://github.com/redbrick/static-site/blob/master/docker-compose.yml) to `/etc/docker-compose/services/website`
+Set the log and output folder and all Enviroment variables

 Add a service for website to `/etc/systemd/system/website.service`
 ```